Vicken-Ghoubiguian/weathermodule/README.md

 <a name="running_with_docker"></a>
 ## Running with Docker

 You can test all available samples with Docker.
-That will permit you to test the API, to study it, and to show how to integrate it in your own project.
+That will permit you to test the Go package, to study it, and to show how to integrate it in your own project.
 There are 2 ways to run the samples via Docker and to study their integration in it: with the current project's Dockerfile or the official Docker images hosted in the Docker Hub web service.

 <a name="pull_image_from_dockerhub"></a>
 ### Pull image from Docker Hub